 Do not post the same message, or very similar messages, more than once (also called "spamming").

 Do not publish your, or anyone else's, personal information, such as contact details.

 Do not publish an individual member of the publics' or Council employees' name.

 Do not advertise commercial products or services.

 Do not impersonate someone else.

 Do not discuss ongoing legal proceedings.

 The above list is not exhaustive and will be updated as necessary.
 We will also remove or ban any user who continues to post comments such as those listed above or encourages others to post such comments.

-In the six week period leading up to an election (such as a local, general, European election or similar), Councils have to be careful not to do or say anything that could be seen in any way to support any political party or candidate.
+In the six week period leading up to an election (such as a local, Parliamentary election or similar), Councils have to be careful not to do or say anything that could be seen in any way to support any political party or candidate.